Wednesday 14 July 2010

 IT'S NOT OVER YET OFFICIAL VIDEO ONLINE NOW!

-all the getting-recognised-by-the-general-public-role-playing (just so we're used to it, ready).
+Now then, now then.
+Been a while ain't it.
+Things have started getting busy with preparing for the release of the first single from the album what with artwork, remixes, new websites and all the getting-recognised-by-the-general-public-role-playing (just so we're used to it, ready).
 Still, it's been on Radio 1 and XFM and Kerrang, and my mum's Hi-Fi she got off my dad for Christmas in 1994 so it's going alright.
 Krish's mum's already given it 5 stars, but she likes The Hoosiers and the sound of foxes mating, so...

 Anyway, I posted the making-of thing a while back, so here's the actual video.
 I prefer the making-of personally.
 The real thing's got a rubbish sense of humour.
 Enjoy: